 The call goes out 5 times a day, the last after dark, it is a regular reminder that Zamfara State like the other the northern states of Nigeria is overwhelmingly Muslim.

 After breakfast, we were taken to the Cathedral Church of Christ the King.
-The Cathedral compound consists of the Cathedral itself, several buildings including 2 smaller churches, one Igbo speaking, the other Yoruba.
-I preached, through an interpreter, at St. Stephen's, the Yoruba church.
+The Cathedral compound consists of the Cathedral itself, a community center and several other buildings including a primary school and two smaller churches, one Igbo speaking, the other Yoruba.

-Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese our mission to build Grace International School.
-We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the Diocesan leaders.
+Lunch, rest, supper and back to the Cathedral to discuss with the board of the Diocese and their Education committee our decision to partner with them to build Grace International School.
+We were very encouraged by the evident enthusiasm for the project and the thoughtful comments and insights that were shared by the community leaders.